 Sanjay Puria serves as our Group Chief Financial Officer.
-He is based out of Mumbai, India and leads WNS's global finance function.
+He is based out of Mumbai, India and leads WNS's global finance, information technology and procurement services functions.
 Presently, he serves on the Board of WNS Cares Foundation.
-Mr. Puria has over 17 years of experience, out of which over 13 years have been in the offshore services industry.
-He is a veteran at WNS, having managed several key finance functions including corporate strategy, mergers and acquisitions, financial planning and analysis, and strategic business development before taking over as the Group CFO.
-Prior to joining WNS, he was at the helm of operations for a global provider of integrated information technology and knowledge process outsourcing solutions, where his role centered around managing acquisitions, joint ventures, complex and multi-year contracts, strategizing on geographical expansion, revenue and cost management, pricing & commercials, and implementation of LEAN initiatives.
-Mr. Puria is a Chartered Accountant (CA) from the Institute of Chartered Accountants of India and has passed the Certified Public Accountant (CPA) examination from the American Institute of Certified Public Accountant (West) Mumbai 400 079, India.
+Mr. Puria has over 21 years of experience, out of which over 17 years have been in the offshore services industry.
+He is a veteran at WNS, having managed several key finance functions including corporate strategy, mergers and acquisitions, financial planning and analysis, and strategic business development before taking over as the Group Chief Financial Officer.
+Prior to WNS, he was at the helm of operations for a global provider of integrated information technology and knowledge process outsourcing solutions, where his role centered around managing acquisitions, joint ventures, complex and multi-year contracts, strategizing on geographical expansion, revenue and cost management, pricing and commercials and implementation of LEAN initiatives.
+Mr. Puria is a Chartered Accountant from the Institute of Chartered Accountants of India and has passed the Certified Public Accountant examination from the American Institute of Certified Public Accountants.
+The business address of Mr. Puria is Gate 4, Godrej & Boyce Complex, Pirojshanagar, Vikhroli, (West) Mumbai 400 079, India.